Oichkatzelesfrettschen/Avrix/README.md

 # AVR Toolchain Setup

 Run the script below to install the AVR-GCC toolchain on Ubuntu 24.04.
-The script attempts to install the latest cross compiler available by enabling the *ubuntu-toolchain-r/test* PPA and searching for
-\`gcc-<version>-avr\` packages using `apt-cache search`.
-If none are found it falls back to the stock \`gcc-avr\` from the \`universe\` repository.
-Recent versions of the toolchain are also available from the `team-gcc-arm-embedded` PPA which provides packages such as `gcc-avr-14`.
+The distribution currently provides only `gcc-avr` (version 7.3).
+The script enables the *ubuntu-toolchain-r/test* repository for a newer host compiler but still installs the stock cross compiler.
+Older instructions referenced the `team-gcc-arm-embedded` PPA, however that archive no longer publishes AVR packages and should be avoided.

 ```bash
 sudo ./setup.sh            # installs the newest toolchain it can find